bakpakin/Fennel/setup.md

 your editor to treat Fennel files as if they were Clojure or Scheme files.

-This section consists of the following subections:
+This section consists of the following subsections:

 * [Adding Fennel support to Emacs](#adding-fennel-support-to-emacs)
 * [Adding Fennel support to Vim](#adding-fennel-support-to-vim)